 1) Contribution.
 In order to make the most of their contribution, employees need to have clear objectives and feel they have a voice and are being listened to.
 Staff who feel appreciated and valued are also happier at work.
 Do you thank your staff and acknowledge them for a job well done?

 2) Conviction.
 This covers motivation and how much staff is motivated to perform in the good and the bad times.
-Conviction also includes staff feeling resilient and feeling that they are doing an effective and efficient job.
-Do you perhaps need to introduce technology to improve processes.
+A conviction also includes staff feeling resilient and feeling that they are doing an effective and efficient job.
+Do you perhaps need to introduce technology to improve processes?

 3) Culture.
 It is important for happy staff to feel positive about their role and also enjoy working with the people around them.
 Does your team actually like each other?

 4) Commitment.
 In order to feel a high level of commitment, happy employees need to feel that they are doing something worthwhile and are making a difference.
 It is also key that they resonate with the vision and objectives of the company they work for.
 If you asked your staff what the business is trying to achieve what would they say?
 Are they clear on the objectives of your business?

 5) Confidence.
 This is the gateway to the other four drivers and it relates to how much self-belief each staff member holds and if they are willing to take a risk and give something new a go.